Bixby Library will be closed Jan. 11-17 for library improvements.

 There are two meeting rooms which seat 65 and 82.
 Online Request for Meeting Room

-Zarrow Regional Library offers a wide variety of services and materials, including a large book collection, 38 public computers, a large collection of career guidance materials, children's programming and adult computer classes for the public, and a cheerful staff eager to help you find what you need.
+Zarrow Regional Library offers a wide variety of services and materials, including a large book collection, American Indian Resource Center, 38 public computers, a large collection of career guidance materials, children's programming and adult computer classes for the public, and a cheerful staff eager to help you find what you need.

 The Storytime Room has a railroad theme.
 There is a Teen Center with computers, vending machines, teen materials and comfy lounging chairs.

+The new West Regional Library at 2224 W. 51st, which took the place of the Red Fork Library, was scheduled to open in 1980.
 Designed by Imel & Graber, the 9,545 sq. ft. facility encountered numerous construction problems and delays, but it was finally completed, and opened in 1981.
 Opening day activities included jousting on the lawn and a hot air balloon launch.
-It was exciting.
-Laurie Sundborg was hired in 1992 to become the Librarian, and she continued in that position until October, 1995, when Barry Hensley became the Librarian.
+After Mrs. Kennedy died in 1992, Laurie Sundborg became the Librarian, and she continued in that position until October, 1995, when Barry Hensley became the Librarian.

-In May, 1999, a tornado took the roof off of the meeting room, though damage to the rest of the building was minimal.
+In May, 1999, a tornado took the roof off of the south part of the meeting room, though damage to the rest of the building was minimal.
 The new roof, exterior repairs and painting gave the building a new look, and paved the way toward a more expansive renovation.

 In 2003, the building underwent an expansion and renovation to add 5,000 sq. ft. for a larger library service area and a Teen Center.
 Designed by Dewberry, the refurbished facility opened in October 2004.
 At this time, the building was renamed the Henry Zarrow Regional Library, in recognition of a very special gentleman and supporter of the library.
 The clever bison statue in front of the building is called “Mr. Henry the Reading Buff,” also in honor of Mr. Zarrow.
 In 2005, another sculpture, “Storytime for Two,” was installed.
 Designed by local artist Rosalind Cook, it was donated by the Zarrow family in remembrance of Mr. Zarrow’s late wife, Anne.

-The renovated building has been very popular with the citizens of Southwest Tulsa, and continues to be a vital part of the community.
+The renovated building, with its extensive landscaping, has been very popular with the citizens of Southwest Tulsa, and continues to be a vital part of the community.